0xCB-dev/0xCB-Jupiter/README.md

-# firetruck-keyboard
+# Firetruck
- An 1800 THT keyboard kit
+## An 1800-sized keyboard with various layout options

+To be continued.